A/N: Sherry rocks

 "He wants New York."

 "One of my men," She mumbled.
-"It was my father that ordered me to do it.
+"It was my father that gave the order.
 I have nothing against the girl.
 I swear.
 I'll leave her alone."

 "Is that everything?"
 I asked.

 I believed her.
 Too bad, I didn't plan to let her walk out of here.
 I motioned to Jasper for the knife and he tossed it to me.

 "You said you'd let me go," she screamed.

 "I lied," I said, as I grabbed her hand.
 I jerked the blade and cut off one of her fingers.

 She screamed in anguish as the blood poured from her hand where her finger was severed.

 I threw the finger to Emmett.
 "Keep that as an insurance policy.
 We may need it to get her father's attention, if he doesn't show up on Friday."
 Emmett smirked as he looked down at the finger.
 "I want someone with her at all times.
 I want her alive until after the meeting on Friday."